 Main Content Start

-With 44 two-year degrees and 63 academic certificates, our academic programs allow you to explore your interests and future aspirations.
+With over 75 degrees and certificates, our academic programs allow you to explore your interests and future aspirations.

-No matter your goals, there is a place for you here.
+No matter your academic goals, there is a place for you here.

 The Adult Education program at NWACC offers non-credit classes that teach and review academic skills normally associated with the public school secondary curriculum to prepare you for the high school equivalency exam, the General Educational Development (GED®) Arkansas high school diploma.
 Classes focus on Adult Basic Education (ABE) and GED® preparation.